odemolliens/react-native-netwatch/README.md

 ### Dependencies

-To avoid to have too much dependencies and conflict versions, before install, you must have these dependancies in your react-native project.
+Netwatch keeps native packages as peer dependencies so that the application owns a single autolinked copy.
+Install these packages in your React Native project:

+- `@dr.pogodin/react-native-fs`
+- `@react-native-clipboard/clipboard`
+- `@react-native-community/netinfo`
+- `react-native-paper`
-- react-native-paper
+- `react-native-safe-area-context`
-- react-native-fs
+- `react-native-share`
-- react-native-share
+- `@react-native-vector-icons/feather`
-- @react-native-community/netinfo
+- `@react-native-vector-icons/fontisto`
-- react-native-launch-arguments
+- `@react-native-vector-icons/material-design-icons`

 #### Fonts

-Netwatch has react-native-vector-icons as dependency.
-Be sure that you have these fonts installed in your project:
+Netwatch only uses these icon sets:

 - Fontisto
 - Feather
 - MaterialCommunityIcons

-Please refer to this page for more details: <a href='https://github.com/oblador/react-native-vector-icons#ios'>Install fonts react-native-vector-icons</a>
+The scoped icon packages autolink their native resources.
+Refer to the
+<a href='https://github.com/oblador/react-native-vector-icons/blob/master/MIGRATION.md'>React Native Vector Icons migration guide</a>
+when upgrading an application which used the former monolithic package.

 ### Installation